yukondude/Twempest/README.md

 ### `slugify`
 Transform the given text into a suitable file name that is also scrubbed of URLs and hashtags.

-*README.md generated February 27, 2017*
+*README.md generated March 5, 2017*